etnt/ChessTune/README.md

 1. **Data Preparation**: The script processes a large PGN file containing chess games, converting them into a format suitable for training a language model.

 2. **Model Training**: A GPT-2 model is fine-tuned on the processed chess data, learning to predict the next move given a sequence of previous moves.
+When we fine-tune a model, we're adjusting the weights of the neural network to better perform on our specific task (chess moves, in this case).

 3. **Gameplay**: The `play-chess.py` script sets up a chess board and alternates between human and AI moves.
 The AI generates move suggestions using the trained model and chooses a legal move from these suggestions.